Introduction

 Since the late 1960's Dr. Weisberg has taught a number of art historians whose subsequent work has influenced others in universities, museums, governmental funding agencies, galleries, archives, libraries and through publications that have been widely available, A number of these students, and where they came into contact with Professor Weisberg, are enumerated here.

 Clive F. Getty, received MA, 1969.
-Now Professor of Art History, Miami University, Oxford, Ohio.
-Widely regarded as the foremost expert on the prints and drawings of Grandville.
+He recently retired as Professor of Art History, Miami University, Oxford, Ohio.
+Getty is widely regarded as the foremost expert on the prints and drawings of J.J.
+Grandville.

 Mayching Kao, received MA, 1969.
 Formerly Professor of Art History and Dean, School of Arts and Social Sciences, Open University of Hong Kong.
 Has published extensively on twentieth century art movements in the Far East and Chinese art history.

 Laurinda Dixon, Professor of Art History, Department of Fine Arts, Syracuse, University.
-Received MA in 1972 with a specialization in Northern Renaissance art.
-Has become one of the key experts on the history of alchemical imagery and the visual arts and women and the work of Hieronymous Bosch.
-Her most recent book on Bosch was published (2003) by Phaidon.
-She has worked with Dr. Weisberg on several significant publishing projects including The Documented Image (Syracuse University Press, 1987) and currently In Sickness and in Health: Disease as Metaphor in Art and Popular Wisdom (University of Delaware Press and the Associate University Presses).
+She received her MA in 1972 with a specialization in Northern Renaissance art.
+Professor Dixon has become one of the foremost experts on the history of alchemical imagery and the visual arts; her work on feminist issues is highly regarded, as is her work on Hieronymous Bosch.
+Phaidon published her book on Bosch in 2003.
+She has worked very closely with Dr. Weisberg on a number of projects including The Documented Image (Syracuse University Press, 1987) and recently on In Sickness and in Health: Disease as Metaphor in Art and Popular Wisdom (University of Delaware Press and Associated University Presses, 2004).
+A current book project, on the theme of "Melancholia," has received a prestigious publishing award from the Millard Meiss Fund of the College Art Association.

 Marsha Semmel, received MA in 1973.
 She has served as Director of Public Programs at the National Endowment for the Humanities in Washington, D.C. and is now Special Assistant for Strategic Partnerships, Institute of Museum and Library Services, Washington, D.C..
 Ms. Semmel has also served as President and CEO of the Women of the West Museum having recently published an extensive article on her experience there in Museum News (2003)

-Sally Webster, Professor of Art History, Lehmann College and member of the Graduate Program at CUNY.
-She received the MA in 1974.
-Professor Webster has widely published in American art and her new book on the 1893 mural by Mary Cassatt, in the Women's Building at the Chicago Fair (1893), will be published in the Spring, 2004 by the University of Illinois Press.
+Sally Webster, recently retired as Professor of Art History, Lehman College and member of the Graduate Program in Art History, CUNY.
+Dr. Webster received her MA in 1974 writing an MA Thesis on the work of Puvis de Chavannes.
+Professor Webster has widely published in American art Her recent book Eve's Daughter/ Modern Woman: A Mural by Mary Cassatt, on the 1893 mural by Mary Cassatt, in the Women’s Pavillion at the Chicago Fair (1893), was published in 2004 by the University of Illinois Pres.
+Dr. Webster has also often contributed to 19thc-artworldwide.org.

 Roger Wieck, Curator of Medieval and Renaissance Manuscripts, Pierpont Morgan Library, New York.
 New York.
 Received MA in June 1973 majoring in Northern Renaissance art.
 Wieck's publications include Painted Prayers: The Book of Hours in Medieval and Renaissance Art.